BUENOS AIRES MOUNTAIN RESORT

 Despite the great improvement made in Buenos Aires, the place still brings back nostalgic memories.
-One of my most memorable experience I had with the resort was during our high shool retreat held in the resort.
+One of my most memorable experience with the resort was during our high shool retreat held in the resort.
 Buenos Aires was then under the private management.
-The landscape was different…more trees … cottages were still sorounding the main pool.
+The landscape was different…more trees … cottages were still surrounding the main pool.

 I have also conducted a couple of trainings in the resort and countless corporate outing activities.

 Today, each time we get together in Ma-ao as a family for christmas , new year or any other occasion, we would always think of visiting the resort we grew up with.
 Buenos Aires is indeed home to many Bagonhon.

 About the Resort:

 Buenos Aires Mountain Resort comprises 18.9950 hectare portion of property that was previously nothing but mere jungles.
 Don Jorge Araneta the son of General Juan A. Araneta, its owner named the place Buenos Aires, after one of the places he visited abroad.